-- health benefits, higher quality, and better flavor to locally produced food.
-Local food can also decrease energy use by reducing the need for long distance shipping. - 32 In the past over 90% of Vermont's food was imported into the state, however, this is changing. - 33 Small and large agricultural enterprises are producing a much broader range of all types of foods - 34 and value-added products.
-With increasing energy costs and possible disruption of energy - sources it is prudent to produce more of our food right here in town.
-East Montpelier's - 36 proximity to Barre, Montpelier and Burlington has provided much greater marketing - 37 opportunities for diversified farming in town.
-Some of these products are marketed directly to - 38 consumers, including through farmers markets and community-supported agriculture (CSA) - programs, or to restaurants, stores, schools, and other institutions.
-It is likely the trend in local - 40 food production will continue and diversified agriculture may have an even greater presence in - 41 our town in the future.
+In the past over 90 percent of Vermont's food was imported into the state, although this is changing.
+Small and large agricultural enterprises are producing a much broader range of all types of foods and value-added products.
+With increasing energy costs and possible disruption of energy sources it is prudent to produce more of our food right here in town.
+East Montpelier's proximity to Barre, Montpelier and Burlington has provided much greater marketing opportunities for diversified farming in town.
+Some of these products are marketed directly to consumers through farmers markets and community-supported agriculture (CSA) programs or to restaurants, stores, schools, and other institutions.
+It is likely the trend in local food production will continue and diversified agriculture may have an even greater presence in our town in the future.

-1 Vermont Required Agricultural Practice Regulations
+Vermont Required Agricultural Practice Regulations

-- 2 The Vermont Agency of Agriculture, Food and Markets regulates all farming activities, and - 3 requires compliance by all farms with Vermont Required Agricultural Practice (RAP) - 4 regulations.
-These apply to the construction and maintenance of farm structures, as well as - 5 waste management and nutrient application in order to protect water quality.
-Compliance with - 6 RAP takes the place of local zoning regulations for agricultural practices, although all farm - 7 structures must comply with local zoning setbacks for buildings.
-Towns are allowed to regulate - 8 only very small agricultural activities. - 9 Vermont law places a high value on keeping agricultural land in production, making the - presumption that farming activities that comply with RAP regulations are not a nuisance.
-Title - 11 12 Section 5753 of Vermont law reads: "Agricultural activities conducted on farmland, if - 12 consistent with good agricultural practices and established prior to surrounding non-agricultural - activities shall be entitled to a rebuttable presumption that the activity does not constitute a - 14 nuisance."
+The Vermont Agency of Agriculture, Food and Markets regulates all farming activities and requires compliance by all farms with Vermont Required Agricultural Practice (RAP) regulations.
+These apply to the construction and maintenance of farm structures as well as waste management and nutrient application in order to protect water quality.
+Compliance with RAP takes the place of local zoning regulations for agricultural practices, although all farm structures must comply with local zoning setbacks for buildings.
+Towns are allowed to regulate only very small agricultural activities.

+Vermont law places a high value on keeping agricultural land in production, making the presumption that farming activities that comply with RAP regulations are not a nuisance.
+Title 12 Section 5753 of Vermont law reads: "Agricultural activities conducted on farmland, if consistent with good agricultural practices and established prior to surrounding non-agricultural activities shall be entitled to a rebuttable presumption that the activity does not constitute a nuisance."